 This quaint mom and pop shop was originally established in 1963 on Torbram Road, though the Torbram location no longer exists, and the restaurant has changed ownership.
 The original owners retired, and in 1980, Venezia reopened at Sandalwood and Richvale.
 Everything is homemade at this little pizza shop, and the restaurant is still family owned and operated.
 Venezia has made three of our top five lists - top five pizza, top five cheap pizza, and top five calzones.
 Overall, this is one quality historic pizza joint, and Brampton wouldn’t be the same without it!

 1) Vesuvio’s Ristorante (Established 1963)

-Vesuvio’s has remained on George Street in downtown Brampton for the past 54 years!
+Vesuvio’s is located on George St. in Brampton, and though it has moved locations, it’s been around for the past 54 years!
 This well-known spot has been a classic in Brampton since 1963, and residents will definitely want to check out how it’s changed since it flooded in March 2016.
 Their most popular dishes are their manicotti, their gnocchi, and their wood-burning pizzas which start at about $16.
 They boast delectable pastas, gourmet pizzas, and delicious desserts.
 According to owner Maurizio Dacunto, “Everything is homemade, just like grandma makes.”
 Vesuvio’s also has a patio that’s open for the summer.
 The restaurant is expected to shut down the streets with a grand opening festival in August, though they officially reopened this week.